Zapmap Price Index

 What is the average price of charging an electric car on the public charging network?

-The weighted average PAYG price to charge an electric car on the public charging network in November 2024 was 57p/kWh on slow/fast chargers and 80p/kWh for rapid/ultra-rapid chargers.
+The weighted average PAYG price to charge an electric car on the public charging network in December 2024 was 53p/kWh on slow/fast chargers and 80p/kWh for rapid/ultra-rapid chargers.

 The PAYG price is the price EV drivers can pay at a charge point network without a membership or a special deal.